What is a balance bike?

 d) training wheels only support kids by providing the so-called “false-balance” by bouncing from one side to another.

-Kids typically ride balance bikes for around 3 years depending on when they start.
+Kids typically ride bikes without pedals for around 3 years depending on when they start.

 To make sure your child can use the same balance bike for a while, find a model whose maximum saddle height extends 2-3 inches past the kid’s current inseam length.
 That will provide sufficient room for growth.